rbms-bsc/DCRMR/_pages/Phys-desc/Color-content.md

 ### 6.23.213 Hand coloring in printed resources

-<a name="6.23.213.1">6.23.213.1</a> “Hand colored” material is material to which color is applied in a separate production stage by brush, stencil, or another manually applied method.
+<a name="6.23.213.1">6.23.213.1</a> Hand-colored material is material to which color is applied in a separate production stage by brush, stencil, or another manually applied method.

 <a name="6.23.213.2">6.23.213.2</a> Make a note on the presence or absence of hand coloring in an item if considered important (see [Modification of item, 9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).